 What studies have been carried out on the effect of general anaesthetics?

 There have been several studies looking at how general anaesthetics affect brain cells.

 Some studies have found that certain types of general anaesthetics seem to lead to increased levels of the Alzheimer’s hallmark toxic clumps of amyloid and tau proteins in brain cells.
 These proteins are thought to cause damage to brain cells in Alzheimer’s disease.

 Some researchers suggest that some types of general anaesthetics could prevent brain cells from properly repairing damage.
 In the brain, damaged cells signal to nearby ‘repair cells’, which trigger the immune system (a process known as inflammation) to protect and heal the damage.
-This signalling process is thought to be altered in the brains of older people, leading to too much inflammation and causing further damage to brain cells (for references see here and here).
+This signalling process is thought to be altered in the brains of older people, leading to too much inflammation and causing further damage to brain cells.

 Researchers also think that other factors play a role in how general anaesthetics affect the brain.
 For example, low levels of oxygen in the blood and lower body temperatures caused by anaesthesia may contribute towards damage to brain cells.
 Some studies also suggest that anaesthesia may make existing underlying dementia mechanisms worse, particularly in people at an increased genetic risk the condition.